kyverno/website/content/en/docs/Writing policies/tips.md

 * Before deploying into production, ensure you have `validationFailureAction: audit` so the policy doesn't have unintended consequences.

 * `validate` rules have no precedence/overriding behavior, so even though a rule may be written to either allow or deny a resource/action, one cannot counteract the other.
 For example, a rule written to ensure all images come from registry `reg.corp.com` and another rule written to ensure they do **not** come from `reg.corp.com` will effectively render all image pulls impossible and nothing will run.
 Where the rule is defined is irrelevant.

+* The choice between using a `pattern` statement or a `deny` statement depends largely on the data you need to consider. `pattern` works on incoming (new) objects while `deny` works on operations and existing objects.

 ## Mutate